 "Whilst Instagram is its own selling and art platform, it can work hand in hand with more traditional art forms to help artists.
 It can not only inspire artists, but it allows fans to get involved, and can create connections with vendors, collaborators, locations and more".

 The company also investigated various elements of Instagram’s community of most-followed photographers to discover which genres of photography achieved the most engagement, and even which camera is most frequently used by these popular photographers, with the Canon EOS 5D Mark III, Sony A7R IV and Leica M claiming the top spots.

 The concluded findings of Giggster's research revealed that the highest earning photographer overall on Instagram is Nature photographer Paul Nicklen, earning over $23,000 per sponsored post.
-Nicklen was also the top pricer from print sales, with his highest piece going for $81,000.
-If this wasn't enough, Nicklen is also the most popular photographer with 7.2 million followers.
+Nicklen was also the top pricer from print sales, with his highest piece in the US going for $81,000.

 The most engaging photographer on the platform was revealed to be music photographer, Gunner Stahl.
 The highest earning genre of photography is supposedly Nature with six nature photographers making the top ten highest earnings at over $5,000 per post.

 They say money can't buy happiness, but can Instagram followers award us money?
 Quiel shares that.
 "Instagram is often about grabbing attention, but you move on very quickly.
 Images that require time to interpret will often not do as well on Instagram… In comes the art of print.
 These narrative images often deserve spaces on magazine covers, on people's walls and in galleries, places where time can be spent to appreciate".